Swift object storage

 • Decide which storage policy you want to use.
 Save the name.

-• Decide whether or not to use replication.
+• Decide if you need to use replication.

 • Decide in what availability zone to store your data, save the name.

-• Based on replication (or not) as well as availability zone, choose the right endpoint.
+• Based on replication (or not) and availability zone, choose the right endpoint.
 Save the endpoint URL.

 • Create your container using swift post -H "X-Storage-Policy:[STORAGE_POLICY_NAME]" [CONTAINER_NAME], add the correct information in the command, you can skip specifying a storage policy in which case it will use the default.